pa-ulander/lecbh/Testing.md

 docker-compose build
 ```

-This will create a container with Ubuntu, Apache, and all necessary dependencies for testing the lecbh script.
+This will create a container with Ubuntu 22.04, Apache, Nginx, and all necessary dependencies for testing the lecbh script.

 Make the test script executable: